SoonaBritney/Mission-to-Mars/README.md

 ## 1. Objectives

+By the end of this module, we will be able to:

+Gain familiarity with and use HTML elements, as well as class and id attributes, to identify content for web scraping.
+Use BeautifulSoup and Splinter to automate a web browser and perform a web scrape.
+Create a MongoDB database to store data from the web scrape.
+Create a web application with Flask to display the data from the web scrape.
+Create an HTML/CSS portfolio to showcase projects.
+Use Bootstrap components to polish and customize the portfolio.

+- Data Source: NASA news website, Mars Hemispheres website, getbootstrap website
+- Software: BeautifulSoup, Splinter, MongoDB, Flask, Python, Jupyter notebook

+## 2. Summary

 (1).
 Deliverable 1: Scrape Full-Resolution Mars Hemisphere Images and Titles In this chellenge, using BeautifulSoup and Splinter, I scraped full-resolution images of Mars’s hemispheres and the titles of those images.